11 November 2019 | Articles

-IRENA, in collaboration with the Ministry of Mines and Energy, Colombia, will organise a workshop in Bogota, Colombia on 10-11 September 2019 to explore the current renewable energy policy landscape in Latin America, the growing role of public and private financing for renewables, and the available project facilitation tools for countries in the region.
+IRENA, in collaboration with the Ministry of Mines and Energy, Colombia, organised a workshop in Bogota, Colombia on 10-11 September 2019 to explore the current renewable energy policy landscape in Latin America, the growing role of public and private financing for renewables, and the available project facilitation tools for countries in the region.

 The workshop targeted participants from energy policymaking institutions and regulatory bodies, as well as further energy stakeholders such as financiers and project developers.